-The leader will be a councillor elected annually to the position of leader by the Council.
-The leader will hold office until:
+The Leader will be a Councillor elected to the position of Leader by the Council.
+The Leader will hold office until:

-- (a) he/she resigns from the office; or - (b) he/she is suspended from being a councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - (c) he/she is no longer a councillor; or - (d) in the event of a change in the political control of the Council
+- (a) the Annual Meeting after the Leader's normal day of retirement as a Councillor; or - (b) he/she resigns from the office; or - (c) he/she is suspended from being a Councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - (d) he/she is no longer a Councillor; or - (e) in the event of a change in the political control of the Council or - (f) he/she is removed by Council resolution.

-7.04 Other Executive members
+7.04 Other Executive Members

-Other Executive members shall hold office until:
+Other Executive Members shall hold office until:

-- (a) they resign from office; or - (b) they are suspended from being councillors under Part III of the Local Government Act 2000 (although they may resume office at the end of the period of suspension); or - (c) they are no longer councillors; or - (d) they are removed from office by the leader who must give written notice of any removal to the proper officer.
+- (a) they resign from office; or - (b) they are suspended from being Councillors under Part III of the Local Government Act 2000 (although they may resume office at the end of the period of suspension); or - (c) they are no longer Councillors; or - (d) they are removed from office by the Leader who must give written notice of any removal to the proper officer.
 The removal will take effect two working days after receipt of the notice by the proper officer.

-7.05 Proceedings of the executive
+7.05 Proceedings of the Executive

-Proceedings of the executive shall take place in accordance with the Executive Procedure Rules set out in Chapter 4 of this Constitution.
+Proceedings of the Executive shall take place in accordance with the Executive Procedure Rules set out in Chapter 4 of this Constitution.